Chocolate Espresso Graham Crackers (Whole Wheat)

 - Remove chilled dough from the fridge and roll out on a floured surface.
 Cut out in your desired shapes and place on baking sheet.
 Before placing in the oven, poke holes in the cookies to let them breathe and sprinkle with granulated sugar.

-- Remove from oven and let cool on a wired rack.
+- Bake for 12-14 minutes until the edges are lightly browned.
+Remove from oven and let cool on a wired rack.